Usher (musician): 2010–2011: Raymond v. Raymond and Versus

 "OMG", which features will.i.am, is the third official US single and the first international single.
 The song received mixed reviews, complimenting the song's dance and club vibe but criticizing the Auto-Tune effect.
 It reached number-one in Ireland, New Zealand, the United Kingdom, Australia and the United States.
 The song became his ninth number one in the United States, making him the first 2010s artist to collect number one singles in three consecutive decades, and only the fourth artist of all-time to achieve the feat.
 Usher also became the third artist to have at least one number one song from five consecutive studio albums.
 The song's choreography and dance-heavy accompanying music video has been compared to that of "Yeah!".
 "There Goes My Baby" was released to airplay as the album's fourth single in the United States on June 15, 2010.
 The song reached number 25 on the Billboard Hot 100, and number-one on the Hot R&B/Hip-Hop Songs chart, becoming Usher's eleventh number-one hit on that chart.
 The song ended up tying with "You Make Me Wanna" for fourth longest stay on the chart with 71 weeks.
 All of the album's singles received very heavy air play.
 On April 7, 2010, Raymond v.
 Raymond debuted at number No. 1 on the US Billboard 200 chart, becoming his third consecutive No. 1 album and selling an impressive 329,107 copies in its first week of release, making him the first male artist since Eminem to have three consecutive albums debut at number one on the Billboard 200 chart.
-After one month of release the album was certified Gold by the RIAA.
-On June 17, 2010, the album was certified Platinum by the RIAA.
+One month after being released, the album was certified Gold by the RIAA.
+On February 9, 2024, the album was certified three-times Platinum by the RIAA.